spanner888/CamScripts/README.md

-## About
+## About CamScripts

 CamScripts macros create and configure *every* step of [FreeCAD CAM process](https://wiki.freecad.org/CAM_Workbench).

-Image below shows output created by macros including:
+Image below shows output created by CamScripts macros including:

-  - Imported csv data created Library ToolBits using different automatic naming and numbering rules,
+  - Import csv tool data to create Library ToolBits using different automatic naming and numbering rules,
   - Operations, ToolControllers, with key properties values set,
   - Assigning ToolControllers to Operations,
   - Speed and Feed example calculations from new Materials Machinabilty work is shown in report view.